dansmyers/DataScienceAndAnalytics/Sprint-1-Descriptive_Statistics_and_R/Deliverables/README.md

 In the early hours of April 15, 1912, the "unsinkable" ship RMS *Titanic* sank when it struck an iceberg, killing more than half of the passengers and crew aboard.

-The `Titanic.xlsx` dataset contains demographic information for 889 of those passengers as well as a record of whether or not that each passenger survived.
+The `Titanic.xlsx` dataset contains demographic information for 889 of those passengers as well as a record of whether or not each passenger survived.
 Our goal is to describe the distributions of passenger ticket class and passenger survival.

 ### Download the Dataset